freshiptvplayer/freshplayer.github.io/README.md

 **Last Updated:** June 2026

-This privacy policy governs your use of the mobile application **Free IPTV Player** (hereafter referred to as "the Application") for mobile devices, which was created by **Free Iptv Player Dev Team** (hereafter referred to as "the Developer").
+This privacy policy governs your use of the mobile application **Fresh Player** (hereafter referred to as "the Application") for mobile devices, which was created by **Fresh Player Dev Team** (hereafter referred to as "the Developer").

 ---